TL;DR: Every Rodz webhook payload includes an

 Hardcoding the Secret in Source Code

-Your webhook secret should live in an environment variable or a secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.).
+Your webhook secret belongs in an environment variable or a secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.).
 Never commit it to your repository.
 Even private repositories can be compromised, and secrets in git history are notoriously difficult to fully remove.

 Ignoring the Timestamp